AdaCore/spark2014/lrm/source/introduction.rst

 Definition of Terms for High-Level Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ensure that if a term is the same or similar to one used in Aa then it means the
+Ensure that if a term is the same or similar to one used in Ada then it means the
 same thing or we deliberately use a different term.

 #.
 Hidden state.